Kanban in a nutshell

 - Track your time:

-Measure the working time seamlessly to accurately evaluate your team abilities.
+Measure the working time seamlessly to accurately evaluate your team's ability.

 - Read visual indicators for instant updates: